Spirtax/Nanogram-Player/README.md

 In Project 4, we wrote a program that creates [nonograms](https://en.wikipedia.org/wiki/Nonogram) from [binary images](https://en.wikipedia.org/wiki/Binary_image).
 For our final project, we will write a program that allows us to play those puzzles.

+Note: In order to run this program, one needs to install the correct version of JavaFX and add it to the build path when running the program.

 The program can run with zero or one command line argument.
 In both cases, a default puzzle file is loaded.
 You will need to modify your **Run Configuration** arguments to test out different cell sizes.